ShadyM00n/JS-OBFS/README.md

 - **JavaScript Obfuscation:** Secure your JavaScript code by obfuscating it.
 - **File Handling:** Easily handle single files or directories.
-- **Customizable Settings:** Adjust obfuscation settings to fit your needs.
 - **Callback Support:** Use callbacks for handling obfuscation results.

 ---